scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/get_bucket_list_objects_v2.rst

 Response
 ````````

-Zenko returns a list of the next set of keys starting where the previous
+XDM   returns a list of the next set of keys starting where the previous
 request ended.

 .. code::